mikakallberg/cozycorner/setup.md

    - All dependencies needed are now installed.
 - npm start
    - to test if React is compiled successfully
+#
+# Initial Deployment
+- After the [set up in GitPod](#set-up-project-in-gitpod), make the initial deployment to Heroku.
+- In Heroku:
+    - Front-End app
+        - Create a new app called cozycorner-pp5
+        - connect to cozycorner repository in GitHub
+        - Launch app to create a url
+        - After connection up the Front-End and the Back-End, relaunch page with API database
+    - BackEnd app
-- In Heroku Config Vars for the Back-End app:
+        - In Config Vars
-   - Add CLIENT_ORIGIN with the Front-End Heroku [launch page](https://cozycorner-pp5.herokuapp.com/)
+            - Add CLIENT_ORIGIN and https://cozycorner-pp5.herokuapp.com as value to give deployed page access to API database
-   - Add CLIENT_ORIGIN_DEV with the Front-End Preview url (this changes over time and is a known bug, solution is an update of the Config Vars when needed)
+            - Add CLIENT_ORIGIN_DEV and https://3000-mikakallberg-cozycorner-5xekjfruf8l.ws-eu72.gitpod.io as value (this changes over time and is a known bug, solution is an update of the Config Vars when needed)
+#
+# Final Deployment
 #
 * [Back to top](#)
 #